-Term Definition Adaptation Adjustments to natural or human systems in response to actual or expected climatic factors or their effects, including from changes in rainfall and rising temperatures, which moderate harm or exploit beneficial opportunities (NPPF definition).
-Annual Chance Annual Exceedance Probability e.g. 1% annual chance is equivalent to 1% (1 in 100) probability of flooding occurring in any one year (or, on average, once in every 100 years) Anthropogenic Originating in human activity (particularly in relation to climate change) Climate Change Long term variations in global temperature and weather patterns caused by natural and human actions.
-DCLG (now MHCLG) Department of Community and Local Government (now Ministry of Housing, Communities and Local Government) Defra Department of Environment, Food and Rural Affairs Development The carrying out of building, engineering, mining or other operations, in, on, over or under land, or the making of any material change in the use of a building or other land.
-DG5 Register A water-company held register of properties which have experienced sewer flooding due to hydraulic overload, or properties which are 'at risk' of sewer flooding with an annual probability of 1 in 20 (5%) or more.
+Term Definition Adaptation Adjustments to natural or human systems in response to actual or expected climatic factors or their effects, including from changes in rainfall and rising temperatures, which Annual Change moderate harm or exploit beneficial opportunities (NPPF definition).
+Annual Chance probability of flooding occurring in any one year (or, on average, once in every 100 years) Anthropogenic Originating in human activity (particularly in relation to climate change) Climate Change Long term variations in global temperature and weather patterns caused by natural and human actions.
+DCLG (now MHCLG) Department of Community and Local Government (now Ministry of Housing, Communities Defre and Local Government) Development The carrying out of building, engineering, mining or other operations, in on over or under Development land, or the making of any material change in the use of a building or other land.
+DG5 Register A water-company held register of properties which have experienced sewer flooding due to hydraulic overload, or properties which are 'at risk' of sewer flooding with an annual DTM probability of 1 in 20 (5%) or more.
 DTM Digital Terrain Modelling.
-DTMs are topographic models of the bare Earth that can be manipulated by computer programs.
-DTM files contain elevation data of terrain in a digital format that relates to a rectangular grid.
-Vegetation, buildings and other cultural features are removed digitally - leaving just the underlying terrain EA Environment Agency Epsom and Ewell Critical Areas which are likely to be most at risk of flooding from local sources (surface water, Drainage Areas (EECDAs) groundwater and ordinary watercourses) and where sustainable drainage solutions should be a priority.
-These areas have been termed Epsom and Ewell Critical Drainage Areas or EECDAs to differentiate them from Critical Drainage Areas that can be designated by the Environment Agency.
+DTMs are topographic models of the bare Earth that can be format that relates to a rectangular grid.
+Vegetation, buildings and other cultural features are removed digitally - leaving just the underlying terrain EA Environment Agency Epsom and Ewell Critical Areas which are likely to be most at risk of flooding from local sources (surface water, Drainage Areas (EECDAs) groundwater and ordinary watercourses) and where sustainable drainage solutions Should be a phoney. differentiate them from Critical Drainage Areas that can be designated by the Environment Agency.
 The Environment Agency has not designated any Critical Drainage Areas in the borough of Epsom and Ewell.
-Flood and Water Management Part of the UK Government's response to Sir Michael Pitt's Report on the Summer 2007 Act floods, the aim of which (partly) is to clarify the legislative framework for managing surface water flood risk in England.
-Flood Storage Area Land which provides a function of flood conveyance and/or storage, either through natural processes, or by design Flood Map for Planning (Rivers and Sea) Nationally consistent delineation of 'high', 'medium' and 'low' probability of fluvial flooding, published on a quarterly basis by the Environment Agency Fluvial Of, relating to, or inhabiting a river or stream.
-Formal Flood Management Asset A feature or structure built and maintained specifically for the purpose of flood risk management Functional Floodplain (Zone 3b) NPPF Flood Zone, defined as areas in which water has to flow or be stored in times of flood.
+Flood and Water Management Part of the UK Government's response to Sir Michael Pitt's Report on the Summer 2007 Act floods, the aim of which (partly) is to clarify the legislative framework for managing surface Flood Storage Area and which provides a function of flood conveyance and/or storage, either through natural Theod Otorage Area processes, or by design Flood Map for Planning Nationally consistent delineation of 'high', 'medium' and 'low' probability of fluvial flooding, (Rivers and Sea) published on a quarterly basis by the Environment Agency Fluvial Of, relating to, or innabiting a river or stream.
+A realure of structure built and maintained specifically for the purpose of flood fisk Functional Floodplain (Zone NPPF Flood Zone, defined as areas in which water has to flow or be stored in times of 3b) flood.
 GEMS Groundwater Emergence Maps.
 GEMs were created by Jacobs as part of a groundwater flooding scoping study, which was commissioned by Defra and set out to provide information on the scale, distribution and nature of groundwater flooding in England.
-The maps have been produced at a national / regional scale and define broad areas susceptible to groundwater flooding (where groundwater is thought to be at or close to the ground surface in an exceptionally wet winter), based upon geological and topographical data.
+The maps have been produced at a national / regional scale and define broad areas susceptible to groundwater flooding (where groundwater is thought to be at or close to topographical data.
 Properties within the areas identified could be susceptible to anything from groundwater emergence into basements / cellars and underground services; to flooding above the ground surface or incursion into properties.
-However, unlike the data for fluvial flooding in this report, there is currently no associated estimate of an annual probability exceedance (The probability of it occurring in any one year) available for the GEMs Green Infrastructure A network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities (NPPF definition).
+However, unlike the data for fluvial flooding in this report, there is currently no associated estimate of an annual probability exceedance (The probability of it occurring in any one year) available for the Green Infrastructure A network of multi-functional green space urban and rural, which is canable of delivering a wide range of environmental and quality of life benefits for local communities (NPPF definition).